-Once completed you will qualify for a Bachelor of Education degree and a teaching certificate in British Columbia.
+Once completed you will qualify for a Bachelor of Education degree and a BC teaching certificate.

-- 3.0 units1 approved mathematics with a C+ average, and
+- 3.0 units approved mathematics with a C+ average, and

 - demonstrated competency in written English.
 For details see Regulation 8.1: Written English Competency, in the University of Victoria Calendar, or speak to an academic adviser.